-Transform Employee Experience by Empowering Workers as Collaborators
+Transform Employee Experience by Empowering Workers to Connect & Innovate

 A quick Google search depicts employee experience as a predominant corporate priority, yet research shows not enough companies are seriously pursuing it.
 A 2017 Deloitte study, for example, found that 59% of companies are not ready or only somewhat ready to address the employee experience challenge.